yashodharpatel/yashodharpatel/README.md

 ### 🧑‍💻 About Me

 My name is **Yashodhar Patel**, and my journey into programming began with a simple curiosity that has since grown into a deep passion.
-I am from **India** and currently in my **final year of Computer Science Engineering** at the University of Mumbai.
+I am from **Mumbai, India 🇮🇳** and currently in my **final year of Computer Science Engineering** at the University of Mumbai.

 I’m currently an **Intern at Oracle**, where I automate cloud infrastructure processes using Python and Shell Scripting and work with Oracle Cloud Infrastructure (OCI).
 Previously, I gained valuable experience as a **Software Development Intern at Drona Pay**, contributing to real-time fraud protection systems.
 I also served as a **Maintainer at TCET Open Source**, where I honed my skills while working on impactful projects.